 “Goliath Technologies’ End User Experience Monitoring gives us complete visibility into the end-user experience from the time they logon to Cerner through their use of the application, in real-time, so we stay ahead of performance issues that can impact our users.” – Chris Timbers, CIO at NorthBay Healthcare

-Collaboration: NorthBay healthcare providers primarily utilize the Cerner application via Citrix.
+Lack of Visibility: NorthBay healthcare providers primarily utilize the Cerner application via Citrix.
 This application is hosted by Cerner.
 NorthBay had visibility into their own infrastructure while Cerner actively monitored application performance in the data center.
 However, there was no effective end-to-end performance monitoring from the data center to the desktop.

-After an exhaustive search to identify a solution for NorthBay’s unique visibility challenges, Goliath Performance Monitor for Cerner and Citrix became the clear choice.
-The NorthBay team elected to deploy Goliath Performance Monitor and Goliath Application Availability Monitor with out-of-the-box functionality to support Citrix and Cerner.
+After an exhaustive search to identify a solution for NorthBay’s unique visibility challenges, their team elected to deploy Goliath Performance Monitor and Goliath Application Availability Monitor with out-of-the-box functionality to support Citrix and Cerner.

-- End-to-end visibility enables them to have performance and availability metrics from the end-users’ perspective at the hospital location.
+- End-to-end visibility that enables them to have performance and availability metrics from the end-users’ perspective at the hospital location.
 This data can be trended in real-time and historically.

 - Visibility into both on-premise and Cerner-hosted applications and servers.

 Once the product was deployed, NorthBay system administrators had true end-to-end visibility with comprehensive monitoring of both Cerner Millennium and Citrix.
 They received an in-depth view into the entire user workflow, regardless of location.
-Goliath’s Cerner and Citrix monitoring capabilities, combined with Cerner’s remote hosting technologies and services, provide NorthBay with advanced warning of potential end-user experience issues and evidence of root cause to prevent future issues.
+Goliath’s Cerner and Citrix monitoring capabilities, combined with Cerner’s remote hosting technologies and services, provide NorthBay with advanced warning of potential end-user experience issues and evidence of root cause to resolve and prevent future issues.